 A bit about me

 Ever since learning to use a potter's wheel in high school I was hooked.
 I had already decided that working with clay was my path and looked for college programs with a good ceramics department.
 I got my BFA from UW-Stout with a concentration in ceramics but after I graduated I felt like I needed to get on my own feet and didn't really know how to start, so I took a job with G.E..
 I had intended to stay for only 2 years, luckily I was laid off after 5 during the 2009 recession.
 I promptly jumped back into making pots thanks to another potter generously letting me use part of his studio.
 After a couple months I got my own space at a group studio which then led to my next two jobs.
 For about 2 years I worked at a production pottery in MPLS making various production pieces and working in the gallery.
-Later I got a job working at the handmade tile company where I made tiles and later ran the glaze department.
+Later I got a job working at the handmade tile company where I made tiles and became lead in the glaze department.

-Eventually my then-boyfriend-now-husband built me a studio in the basement of our early 1900's house in Saint Paul, it was 6ft tall by 6ft wide by 18ft long and I loved it but we are both self employed and out grew our little house in the city.
+Eventually my then-boyfriend-now-husband (Jake) built me a studio in the basement of our early 1900's house in Saint Paul, it was 6ft tall by 6ft wide by 18ft long and I loved it but we are both self employed and out grew our little house in the city.

 I make small batches of refined pottery for daily use.
 Each piece is made with care and the intention to bring the user joy and comfort.
 I make for the moment when someone picks up one of my mugs and doesn't want to put it down, that moment is when I feel I have a place in the world and that is what keeps me ever striving to make better pots.